Qovery/documentation/website/guides/tutorial/how-to-write-a-dockerfile.md

 import Jump from '@site/src/components/Jump';

 import Assumptions from '@site/src/components/Assumptions';

-With Qovery, there are two ways to build and deploy your application:

-1. Without a Dockerfile in your repository: your application is built with [Buildpacks](https://docs.qovery.com/docs/using-qovery/configuration/application/#option-1-buildpacks)
-2. With a Dockerfile: sometimes Buildpacks won't fit your specific setup, and you'll have to write your Dockerfile.

 In this article, we'll see, step by step, how to quickly write a proper Dockerfile for any application you would like to deploy.